plone/training/plone_training_config/instructions.rst

 .. warning::

     Since Plone 5 is not yet released we are using the current state of Plone 5 as it is being developed.
-To do so our buildout will extend from the `Plone 5 Coredev Buildout <https://github.com/plone/buildout.coredev/tree/5.0>`_ and automatically checkout all packages that are currently under development (currently about 80).
+To do so our buildout will extend from the `Plone 5 Coredev Buildout <https://github.com/plone/buildout.coredev/tree/5.0>`_ and automatically check out all packages that are currently under development (currently about 80).

     Because of this, running buildout will take much more time than with a released version of Plone 5.